Optimize Your ROI: 7 Easy Tips to Start

-Whether you have a tight market budget or a more flexible one, as a marketing or digital advertising manager you’re always looking for ways to get more bang for your buck from your campaigns.
-With a tool like CallTrackingMetrics, you can always be monitoring advertising performance as a way to test and optimize your efforts.
+Whether you have a tight market budget or a more flexible one, as a digital marketer you’re probably always looking for ways to stretch your marketing budget, maximize the impact of every campaign dollar, and optimize ROI.
+In today’s uncertain economic times, it’s more important than ever to gain insight into all of your marketing efforts so you know which ones are working–and which are wasting your money.
+With a tool like CallTrackingMetrics, you can consistently monitor advertising performance as a way to test and optimize your efforts.
 This will also help you start to scale your impact, even without increasing your budget.
-In this post, we’ll identify some low-hanging fruit opportunities for marketers to increase revenue and have a major impact on advertising performance—without adding spend.
+In this post, we’ll identify some low-hanging opportunities for marketers to increase revenue and have a major impact on advertising performance—without increasing ad spend.

 When it comes to advertising, so much emphasis is placed on keywords, ad copy and messaging, and landing pages.
 Without doubt, these aspects are incredibly important, yet without a solid foundation built on strong campaign settings, your beautiful landing page may never meet its potential.
-Some quick checks you can make are to see if your settings are consistent across campaigns — or if they are different, that there’s a deliberate reason why and that each is set up to accomplish a specific purpose.
+Some quick checks of your settings ensures settings are consistent across campaigns — or if they are different, that there’s a deliberate reason why, and that each is set up to accomplish a specific purpose.
 Additional customizations to consider include: